 Awesome Beaches and Islands

-Cambodia was some of the nicest beaches and Islands in the world.
-In Sihanoukville there is nice beaches with a good night life.
+Cambodia was one of the nicest beaches and Islands in the world.
+In Sihanoukville, there are nice beaches with good nightlife.

-A quick boat ride away, you can be on the paradise Island of Koh Rong Samloem Island or Koh Rong Island.
+A quick boat rides away, you can be on the paradise Island of Koh Rong Samloem Island or Koh Rong Island.

 Visiting Angkor Wat, You’ll Need a Temple Pass

-To visit Angkor Wat, a entry permit or Temple Pass is required to enter the Angkor temples unless you are Cambodian.
+To visit Angkor Wat, an entry permit or Temple Pass is required to enter the Angkor temples unless you are Cambodian.

 The entry permit is valid for all of the Angkor temples in the area.
 A 1-day pass is $37 USD, 3-day is $62 USD, and 7-day is $72 USD.